 7. Come back together and close

-Come back together and close with a few voluntary comments if anybody would like to share about their experience.
-The senior leader should close with gratitude for everyone's participation and explain any personal resources available for folks that want them.
+Bring the small groups back together and invite voluntary comments from anyone who wishes to share their experience.
+The senior leader should then close with gratitude for everyone’s participation and explain any personal resources available for folks that want them.

 8. Support each other

 If specific requests for support have been expressed, do whatever you can as an organization to deliver those.
-If a conversation went sideways in a breakout, the facilitator needs to call in your HR leaders, their people leader(s) and figure out how to work it out or resolve it.
-Don’t ignore a messy problem; it’s better to get in there and at least try to make it right.
+If a conversation went sideways in a breakout, the facilitator should call in your HR leaders and team leader(s) to help work it out or resolve it.
+Don’t ignore a messy problem: It’s better to get in there and at least try to make it right.

 9. Keep it going

-This is not a one and done situation.
-Most likely we will all need to keep having discussions about the state of the world for the immediate future.
+This is not a one-and-done situation.
+We will all need to keep having conversations about the state of the world for the time being.
 If this format works, great!
-If not, fine--find or use whatever already fits your culture.
+If not, find or use whatever fits your company culture.

-Speaking personally, I didn’t want to have this conversation on Friday—it felt hard and frustrating.
+In my own personal experience, I did not want to have this conversation at the time.
+It felt hard and frustrating.
 But after having it, I feel clearer, calmer and more secure knowing it’s okay for me to be a real human and bring my whole self to work.

-I know that my leaders and co-workers all care about me and my experience and I got to tell them that I care about theirs.
+I know that my leaders and co-workers all care about me and my experience.
+And I got to tell them that I care about theirs, too.
 I built relationships with people I don’t know very well and was able to share some vulnerability and build trust.

-Plus, if those valuable outcomes aren’t enough for you, productivity is just the cherry on the top.
-I was able to go get back to work and focus in a way that certainly wouldn’t have happened without the discussion.
+Plus—if those valuable outcomes aren’t enough for you—productivity is a cherry on the top.
+After our courageous conversation, I could get back to work and focus in a way that certainly wouldn’t have happened without the discussion.

 So be brave and go for it.